Bits & Bytes

 After you’ve had a chance to test those systems, make the necessary changes in May to ensure you are fully prepared to tackle both the data protection and inquiry response sides to GDPR.
 Familiarize yourself with the steep cost of non-compliance, too: up to 4% of annual global turnover or €20 million, with lower, tiered fines for minor infractions.
 In order to avoid lapses in your business, plan carefully and quickly over the next six months to ensure you’re ready to meet GDPR head-on.
 OR, get ready for Doomsday in May.

-This article originally posted on Information Management
+This article originally posted on Information Management.

 Related Posts